Skip to main content

 No introductory-level biochemistry textbook is complete without a chapter about how a protein’s primary sequence of amino acids determines its fold.
 Despite much technical progress, however, solving protein structures experimentally remains very laborious and expensive, and knowing the structures of diverse proteins is crucial for both basic research and drug design.
 Thus, computational prediction of a protein’s structure from its amino acid sequence is a challenge of major importance.

 Nearly all computational work so far has focused on predicting a single protein structure from the protein’s amino acid sequence.
 Dr. Porter’s research challenges the one-sequence-one-structure paradigm.
 In a recent publication, Loren Looger and she found nearly 100 examples of proteins that can adopt more than one stable fold.
 This structural heterogeneity allows proteins either to perform more than one function or to be highly regulated in cells.
-Through the NLM Intramural Research Program, her lab is developing data-driven computational approaches to predict which amino acid sequences can switch folds.
+Through the NLM Division of Intramural Research, her lab is developing data-driven computational approaches to predict which amino acid sequences can switch folds.
 She and her lab members validate these predictions experimentally at the National Heart, Lung, and Blood Institute (NHLBI).

 This basic research has significant implications for human health.
 A number of fold-switching proteins are associated with diseases such as cancer, autoimmune disorders, and bacterial and viral infections.
 Right now, very little is known about how these proteins work.
 Understanding their mechanisms could lead to development of new therapeutics.